 Disk formats (filenames and pathnames): A pathname in a disk format entry is an extended form of the filename which describes the location of the file in the directory structure.

-Pathnames specified as parameters to external commands should not contain spaces.
-The space or comma is used to separate one parameter from another.
+Pathnames specified as parameters should not contain spaces as the space or comma is used to separate one parameter from another.
 If a space must be specified due to a password, enclose the entire pathname in single quotes.